zendframework/zf2-documentation/docs/languages/en/user-guide/modules.rst

         ),
     );

-The conﬁg information passed to the relevant components by the ``ServiceManager``.
+The conﬁg information is passed to the relevant components by the ``ServiceManager``.
 We need two initial sections: ``controller`` and ``view_manager``.
 The controller section provides a list of all the controllers provided by the module.
 We will need one controller, ``AlbumController``, which